-This is an area where you can relax on the cozy sofa and read some books or hang out with friends during holiday in Georgetown.
+This is an area where you can relax on the cosy sofa and read some books or hang out with friends during a holiday in Georgetown.
 You should check out the rooftop terrace area since we are all staying under one roof and try not to disturb others.

 The wooden flooring sounds a little ‘squeaky‘ because the flooring is made of wood.
 I have to walk really slowly so I don’t make any loud noise.

 Chilling out the Rooftop Terrace @ Campbell House

 I woke up really early in the morning during my trip just to chill at the rooftop terrace at Campbell House Penang which is one of my favourite areas in the hotel.

 Located on the top floor, I love to chill in this area with the morning breeze while watching the sunrise from afar as the street begins to get busy again for another day.

 What’s good about the rooftop terrace is you can order food and drinks from the Bacaro Restaurant and have a nice meal while chilling out in the area.

 The hawker food stall selling Koay Teow Th’ng opens early every morning and is located just right opposite the road facing the hotel.

 If you’re looking for a nice photo spot at Campbell House for sharing on Instagram, you should check out the library area.
 This section is a great quiet with a comfy sofa to chill while reading a book, having some wine, taking pictures or hanging out with friends.